squallstar/allpress/README.md

 ## Run for development

-    $ DEBUG=api ./bin/www
+    $ ./server/bin/www

-You will also need to run grunt to compile and watch sass files:
+You will also need to run grunt (on another tab) to compile and watch sass files:

     $ grunt

 ## Run for production with forever

     $ grunt precompile
-    $ NODE_ENV=production forever start ./api/bin/www
+    $ NODE_ENV=production forever start ./server/bin/www

 ## Run the tests